What to Expect After You Purchase Your Wedding Gown.

 When will my gown arrive?

 Within 2-3 weeks after the gown is ordered, you will be contacted by our special orders coordinator via email.
-At that time, you will be given an estimated time of arrival.
 We expect the gowns to arrive, generally, between 6-9 months from the date it was ordered.
 Once we receive your gown, we will contact you via email to set up an appointment to try on the gown.
 Please schedule your appointment within 2 weeks of receiving our email (and please check your junk email folder regularly).

 What is a T.O.G.?